wwami-pipeline/NWHCP-docker/readme.md

 Instead, expose 27017 only, so that it's only accessible in this docker network.
 You can do so in ```Dockerfile``` or ```docker-compose.yml``` configurations.

+Also DO NOT push the correct redcap API key to this repo.
+In this repo you can find it in ENV var, it starts with 2E036, don't worry, it's already revoked.
+For development, you can change it to the correct one in Technical Documentation, but again, DO NOT push it to GitHub in docker-compose yml files.

+If you pushed it to GitHub by accident, you should revoke the current one and regenerate a new one.
+You can do so in RedCap: find your project, in left nav column click on API, and on the right side, regenerate API key.

 ## Requirements

 - Node.js